 The study, Effect of aromatherapy on patients with Alzheimer's disease, found that aromatherapy is an effective non-drug therapy for dementia.
 The study used lemon and rosemary essential oils in the morning and orange and lavender in the evening for 28 days.
 All patients had significant improvement in personal orientation related to cognitive function.
 The authors concluded that aromatherapy may potentially improve cognitive function, especially in people with Alzheimer's disease.

-Essential oils that are general brain stimulants include:
+Essential oils that may stimulate the brain include:

 For more advice about using essential oils for the elderly in general and for dementia in particular, I recommend the chapter on "Care of the elderly, with particular reference to dementia" in Shirley Price's Aromatherapy for Health Professionals.